poizxc/agile-board-back/README.md

 ## Notes For Reviewers

-I created one endpoint to reset database because I hosted this application and it is publicly available, so i decided someone can mess with it.
-Please do not take into account code written there when You will review this app.
+I created one endpoint to reset database because I hosted this application and it is publicly available, so I cannot ensure that nobody won't change it.
+Please do not take into account code written there.

-In agile-board.postman_collection.json You can find postman collection that can be imported to postman ;)
+In agile-board.postman_collection.json You can find postman collection that can be imported into postman ;)

 ### Tech Stack